StareXTV/PC-Adjustments/README.md

 # SYSTEM Optimizations
+> Recommended steps for optimal performance, read through everything in order.
 The system optimization section is where it's all about, from troubleshooting and solving "Out of Memory" errors, to system instabilities, to unparking your CPU cores, and a few other tweaks and fixes.

 ## msi Mode
+> Super Recommended step for optimal performance!
 Not to be confused with the company MSI, MSI stands for "**M**essage **S**ignaled-Based **I**nterrupts".

-the MSI mode allows your PCI devices to communicate better with your CPU and vice versa such as your GPU.
+The MSI mode allows your PCI devices to communicate better with your CPU and vice versa such as your GPU.
 We are strictly going to talk about your GPU now because this is what we'd want to improve the latency on.

 You can read more about it in Guru3D Forums, explained by a user named mbk1969 [msi vs line-based](https://forums.guru3d.com/threads/windows-line-based-vs-message-signaled-based-interrupts-msi-tool.378044/)

 **Download MSI Utility:** http://www.mediafire.com/file/2kkkvko7e75opce/MSI_util_v2.zip

-Unzip it and run it as an Admin.
+* Unzip it and run it as an Admin.
 ![img](https://i.imgur.com/I89pb2J.png)

-Look for your GPU, for you it'll be unticked and the IRQ will be a positive number.
+* Look for your GPU, for you it'll be unticked and the IRQ will be a positive number.
 Make sure the "Supported Modes" is "LineBased, Msi". **Tick the GPU** and set interrupt priority on **High.**

 Restart your PC and you're done.
 To validate if you are running MSI mode on your GPU, open the program again and see if IRQ is in a negative number or a different number than what it was previously.